2024–25 College Football Playoff: Sugar Bowl

 The quarterfinals concluded with No. 2 and SEC champion Georgia facing Notre Dame.
 The Bulldogs, making their fourth CFP appearance, entered the game 3–0 against the Fighting Irish including a win in the 1981 Sugar Bowl.
-The game was postponed from January 1 following a deadly terrorist attack on Bourbon Street in New Orleans on the morning of New Year's Day.
+The game was postponed from January 1 following a terrorist attack on Bourbon Street in New Orleans on the morning of New Year's Day.

 The game's first score came on its fifth drive; each team punted on their first drive, Georgia's second drive ended with a fumble at the Notre Dame 16-yard line, and Notre Dame punted for a second time before Georgia took a 3–0 lead on a 41-yard Peyton Woodring field goal.
-Notre Dame tied the game with a field goal of their own on their following possession.
+Notre Dame tied the game with a field goal of their own by Mitch Jeter on their following possession.
 After one additional Fighting Irish punt and two more from the Bulldogs, Notre Dame took their first lead with 39 seconds until halftime on another successful field goal.
-On Georgia's next play, RJ Oben sacked Gunner Stockton forcing a fumble as he was winding up to throw and Junior Tuihalamaka recovered for Notre Dame, leading to a touchdown pass from Riley Leonard to Beaux Collins and a 13–3 lead for the Fighting Irish at halftime.
+On Georgia's next play, RJ Oben sacked Gunner Stockton, forcing a fumble, and Junior Tuihalamaka recovered for Notre Dame, leading to a touchdown pass from Riley Leonard to Beaux Collins and a 13–3 lead for the Fighting Irish at halftime.

 Notre Dame extended its lead on the opening kickoff of the second half, which was returned 98 yards for a touchdown by Jayden Harrison, capping a 17-point Irish run in a span of 54 seconds of game time.
 Georgia punted on 4th & 3 on their next drive, and the Irish went three-and-out in response.
 The Bulldogs pulled within ten points on a 5-play drive that followed, ending in a 32-yard touchdown pass from Stockton to Cash Jones, but they were unable to score further.
-They turned the ball over on downs on each of their final two offensive possessions, while Notre Dame added a 47-yard Mitch Jeter field goal in addition to a turnover on downs.
+They turned the ball over on downs on each of their final two offensive possessions, while Notre Dame added a 47-yard field goal in addition to a turnover on downs.
 Ultimately, the Irish ran out the clock to earn a semifinal berth with a 23–10 victory.